aditya-malviya-dev/aditya-malviya-dev/README.md

   - Open Source
 currently: "Building fundamentals + shipping small projects"
 mindset: "Learn → Build → Break → Debug → Improve"

-🔭 I’m currently working as SMTS at Salesforce, Ex: F5, Rtx Corp, Honeywell.

-🤝 Co-Founder and Technical Writer The Nuclear Geeks

-👯 I’m looking to collaborate on Workshops and Seminars for DevOps and Cloud

-👨‍💻 All of my practice and forked projects are available at https://github.com/aditya-malviya

-💬 Ask me about DevOps, Cloud, Python and Automation

-📫 How to reach me malviya.et@gmail.com

-📄 Hobbies include Technical Blogging, Cooking, Cricket and Travelling

 I'm at the beginning of my engineering journey, and I'm building it one project, one problem, and one commit at a time.